Krustie101/Angular2-Intro/README.md

 # Angular2-Intro
-This repo contains a demo project used for a presentation introducing angular 2 & typescript intended for Java developers so the explanation about the frontend setup will be long-winded (the project itself originated from https://github.com/pkozlowski-opensource/ng2-play).
+This repo contains a demo project used for a presentation introducing angular 2 & typescript to Java developers.
+As a consequence, the explanation about the frontend setup might seem long-winded for some.
 The project is set up to run with Spring Boot.
 For the moment, the Spring Boot application only serves the angular 2 application, but soon it will also be used as a rest service controller.
 I will assume that you are familiar with Maven & Spring Boot, all major Java IDE's have excellent support for them anyway.
+The project setup originated from https://github.com/pkozlowski-opensource/ng2-play.

 A quick starter skeleton version can be found at [Angular2-SpringBoot](https://github.com/Krustie101/Angular2-SpringBoot).